Statement of Policy

 Food & beverage order records, which include name, contact information and credit card information collected from individuals in connection with orders of cake, mooncake, Chinese New Year pudding and rice dumpling;

-HML’s event invitation records, which include name, company names, job positions and contact information.
+HML’s event invitation records, which include name, company names, job positions and contact information; and

 Main Purposes of Keeping Personal Data